 Groups will not exceed 10 individuals including facilitator.

-No outside meetings or other outside excursions are allowed.
 There is outside space available at the facilities for exercise or fresh air.

 Disinfection frequency protocols are in place, thorough cleaning procedures of tables, counters and other frequently touched surfaces are specifically defined in the Disinfection and Cleaning Protocols..

 Availability of alcohol-based hand rubs (ABHR) with supervision, tissues, no-touch receptacles for disposal and non-reusable and reusable masks at the entrance and throughout the facilities.

 Special procedures for laundry, and proper handling of reusable masks with labeling and storage are in place.